My Podcasting Setup

 If you want to conduct phone interviews, the first thing is to get a Skype account and get comfortable with it.
 You can call people across the glove for free if you and they are both on Skype.
 If you want to interview someone who is not on Skype, for a small fee, Skype lets you call out to regular phones.
 If you already have a USB microphone or your computer has a built-in mic, you can use that.
 You may need to also use earphones to prevent feedback.
 Many people use an inexpensive headset (earphone and mic combo).
 You will need one that has a USB connector to get it into the computer and working with Skype.
 There are some recommended models on the Skype site, I believe.

 Click here to see a very authoritative slide show on configuring Skype for Phone Interviews by Doug Kaye and Paul Figgiani.
-This slide presentation is what inspired my move to Audio Hijack Pro and Peak Pro 6 which I described above.
+This slide presentation is what inspired my move to Peak Pro 7 and The Levelator which I described above.
 I figured, if it’s good enough for these pros, it’s good enough for me!

 ________________